-Montana: World's Premiere Data Center Location
+Montana: World's Premier Data Center Location

 Montana is well known for its spectacular unspoiled nature, access to world-class outdoor recreation, and pristine air and water.
 Still, Montana offers far more than an exceptional quality of life.
 These resources contribute to an ideal location for large data center development.
-Paired with access to the lowest market power rates in the country and an outstanding tax incentive package for building large data centers, Montana is one of the premiere data center locations on the planet.
+Paired with access to the lowest market power rates in the country and an outstanding tax incentive package for building large data centers, Montana is one of the premier data center locations on the planet.

 Montana’s power resources, water and climate are ideal for large data center development.
 Montana is a

 choice customer state.
 Consumers that use 5 megawatts or greater have the right